usakocher/weather_app/README.md

 If the user leaves those fields blank, the program makes a protected call to an API to return the user's location.
 It then uses those coordinates to obtain the city name from another API.<br>
 Finally, when the correct coordinates are obtained, it sends those out the weather API to return the weather data.<br>
 The program then displays the city name, and the weather information to the user.
+It will also show a pop up if there are any weather alerts for the target area.

 ## Known Issues
 There is no server-side validation in this program.
 Therefore, the program will fail when trying to obtain the coordinates.
 The app will continue and can still be